 Fourth, cracked pepper.
 If you can get your hands on it, do it.
 It sends the flavor to the moon and back.

 Finally, this is absolutely one of my most favorite vegan recipes.
 However, if you do eat meat, this is one recipe you can top with peppered chicken strips, sautéed shrimp, or maybe even bacon?
 I haven’t tried that last one.
 I’m seriously writing out loud here, but now I feel compelled to try that variation and report back on what I discover.
 If you beat me to it, comment below and let me know your findings!

 Any which way you make this ridiculously delicious paleo and vegan Dairy-Free Creamy Avocado Pesto Zoodle Bowl, it will mark a bright start to 2017!
-Just, another word to the wise?
-Stock up on the ingredients.
+However, another word to the wise, stock up on the ingredients.
 Your tastebuds would want you to.

 - 3 tablespoons olive oil